cloderic/www/_posts/2013-04-24-ai-summit-2013-takeaway.markdown

 # Spatially located data #

-One key part of an AI system is to have meaningful data for the decision-making to take place.
+One key part of an AI system is to have meaningful data as input to the decision-making.
 In most of the games genres, it is very important to have spatially located data and to be able to extract from these meaningful data.

 Several talks focused on this area: